fitowashere/holbertonschool-cyber_security/network_security/0x04_nmap_live_hosts_discovery/README.md

 sudo nmap -sn -PR $1
 ```

-ARP scanning operates at the Data Link Layer, sending ARP requests to discover local network hosts.
-The command flags serve these purposes:
+ARP scanning works at the Data Link Layer (Layer 2), sending ARP requests to discover hosts on a local network.
+The command flags serve specific purposes:
 - `-sn`: Disables port scanning, focusing purely on host discovery
 - `-PR`: Activates ARP scan mode for sending ARP requests
 - `$1`: Represents the subnet argument provided by the user